aaditirokade/thesis/README.md

 An exploration of domestic travel sector of civil aviation in India

 #### Description:
 This visualization explores the trends in flight cancellations and passenger complaints for some major airline carriers operating in the civil aviation sector of India's transportation for years 2014-18.
-These trends are visualizaed based on temperature and rainfall trends(2014-2018) and upcoming holidays(2019).
-Being a tropical country, India experiences prominent seasons that inflence air travel, specifically, the flight experience.
+These trends are visualized based on temperature and rainfall trends(2014-2018) and upcoming holidays(2019).
+Being a tropical country, India experiences prominent seasons that influence air travel, specifically, the flight experience.

 #### URL to hosted project:
 https://aaditirokade.github.io/thesisProject